-NATIONAL CHILD HEALTH DAY
+NATIONAL CHILD HEALTH DAY | FIRST MONDAY IN OCTOBER

-HOW TO OBSERVE
+HOW TO OBSERVE CHILD HEALTH DAY

 Go for a walk, play in a park, do some yard work or participate in activities to promote child health.
-Use #ChildHealthDay to post on social media.
+Other ways to participate in the day include:

 In a response to a plea from both the American Federation of Labor and the General Federation of Women’s Clubs to proclaim the day, United States President Calvin Coolidge was the first president to issue a Child Health Day Proclamation while the resolution was still pending in Congress.

-October 3, 2022
+3 October 2022